Can You Mix Warm And Cool Colors In Decor?

 WALLS AND BIG FURNISHINGS

 My home is full of warm-toned neutrals and creamy whites.
-All the walls and foundation furnishings also have warm tones.
+All the walls (paint colors) and foundation furnishings also have warm tones.
 So my mass tones and undertones all work together!

-Once all the big items in a room are happily working together it is now time to add a bit of interest and good tension to a room by adding in a bit of the opposite undertone.
+Once all the big items in a room are happily working together, it is now time to add a bit of interest and some good tension to a room by adding in a bit of the opposite undertone.

-Decorating with a bit of opposite colors and undertones create interest in a room.
+Decorating with a small amount of opposite undertones creates interest in a room.
 Adding both warm and cool colors creates this fantastic thing called tension!

 This little stylized floral chair is a great example of cool and warm colors mixing together to create a nice balance.